divvit/country-info-utils/README.md

 * 1.3.0 add new method get currency symbols by currency release
 * 1.3.1 upcase currency code in method get currency symbols by currency release
 * 1.4.0 fix error symbols by currency release
-* 1.5.0 add new method get currency name by, get currency symbol by html code
+* 1.5.0 add new method get currency name, get currency symbol by html code by currency code
+* 1.6.0 add new method get country name by country code